(30) Article

 He whom Allah humiliates - for him there is no one to honor."

-Whoever turns away from faith and abandons the obedience of God, Allah puts him in humiliation, then no worldly power can give him honor.
+Whoever turns away from faith and abandons obedience to God, Allah puts him in humiliation, then no worldly power can give him honor.

-When a person turns away from the truth, the light of the heart is snatched away.
+When a person turns away from the truth, the light of the heart is taken away.

 > "So when they deviated, Allah caused their hearts to deviate."
 (As-Saff: 5)

-Whoever knows the truth and turns away from it, Allah takes away the light of guidance from his heart.
+Whoever knowingly turns away from the truth, Allah takes away the light of guidance from his heart.

-Therefore, faith-averse people sow the seeds of discord.
+Therefore, faithless people sow the seeds of discord.

 > "They want to extinguish the light of Allah with their mouths..."
 (At-Tawbah: 32)

-The enemies of faith try to erase the religion with false propaganda, but Allah completes His light.
+The enemies of faith try to erase religion with false propaganda, but Allah completes His light.

 The end of enmity to faith is humiliation, only humiliation.

-> "Indeed, those who oppose Allah and His Messenger - those will be among the most humbled."
+> "Indeed, those who oppose Allah and His Messenger - those will be among the most humiliated."
 (Al-Mujadila: 20)

-Indeed, those who oppose Allah and His Messenger - those will be among the most humbled."
+Those who oppose Allah and His Messenger - those will be among the most humiliated."

 The opponents of religion have temporary power, but in the end, humiliation and disgrace become their destiny.